Sir Isaacs Newton’s contribution to our understanding of the universe is so significant that even today his name is still synonymous with genius.

 As Master of the Mint, Newton was particularly concerned with the accuracy of the nation’s currency.
 He was determined to ensure that all coins were made to the correct weight and fineness, varying as little as possible.
 His efforts brought the coinage, in his own words to a "much greater degree of exactness than was ever known before".

 But, in 1718 he had a problem.
 The global price of silver had risen considerably, resulting in vast quantities of British silver coinage being melted down for its intrinsic value.
 Without a lower value coin in circulation the British economy would crumble and the Empire would be over before it had begun.

 Newton’s solution was simple yet brilliant.
 Strike a new gold coin, the first ever quarter Guinea, to provide a useful substitute to the now scarce five-shilling silver crown.
-Newton’s genius had saved the economy and our Empire would go on to be the largest the world had ever seen.
+Newton’s genius had saved the economy.

 George I Gold Quarter Guinea